Thomas-RDL/abpa_design/README.md

 deposit from the experiments conducted in

-*Comparison between anytime exploration and optimization algorithms : a case study in embodiment design* - T. R. de Latour et al (2022)
+*On design space exploration strategy applied in preliminary design* - T. R. de Latour et al (2022)

 ## Content